 E. Behavioral and social attributes

 A student must demonstrate full utilization of his/her intellectual abilities, the exercise of good judgment and the prompt completion of all responsibilities attendant to the diagnosis and care of patients.
 He/she must have the capacity for the development of mature, sensitive and effective relationships with patients.
 The student must be capable of responsive, empathic listening to establish rapport in a way that promotes openness on issues of concern and sensitivity to potential cultural differences.
+Additionally, a student must have an understanding of their own belief systems as well as others and maintain professional and caring behaviors in health care environments where beliefs or practices may be in conflict with his/her own.
 As a component of medical education, a student must be able to understand the basis and content of medical ethics and demonstrate ethical behavior.
-A student must be able to tolerate physically- and mentally-taxing workloads and function effectively under stress.
+A student must be able to tolerate physicallyand-mentally-taxing workloads and function effectively under stress.
 A student must be able to adapt to a changing environment and display flexibility.

 III.
 Reasonable Accommodation